o3de/o3de.org/content/docs/tools-ui/component-library/uidev-breadcrumbs-component.md

 {{< preview-migrated >}}

-Use the breadcrumbs component to enable users to track their position along a hierarchical path\.
-Breadcrumbs include a path from the home page to the user's current location\.
-The points in the breadcrumbs refer to a directory or node\.
-Users can easily move positions in the path by selecting one of the breadcrumbs\.
+Use the breadcrumbs component to enable users to track their position along a hierarchical path.
+Breadcrumbs include a path from the home page to the user's current location.
+The points in the breadcrumbs refer to a directory or node.
+Users can easily move positions in the path by selecting one of the breadcrumbs.

-For an example of the "breadcrumb" concept, see the **Anim Graph** navigation in the O3DE **Animation Editor**\.
+For an example of the "breadcrumb" concept, see the **Anim Graph** navigation in the O3DE **Animation Editor**.

 ![\[component breadcrumbs navigation example\]](/images/tools-ui/component-breadcrumbs-navigation-example.gif)

-In an **Anim Graph** breadcrumb, the graph's name is displayed as the top level of navigation\.
-Each node that you open appears as a clickable hyperlink\.
+In an **Anim Graph** breadcrumb, the graph's name is displayed as the top level of navigation.
+Each node that you open appears as a clickable hyperlink.

 ## Anatomy of the breadcrumbs widget<a name="breadcrumbs-anatomy"></a>

-Breadcrumbs have several customization options\.
+Breadcrumbs have several customization options.
 The standard, horizontal layout includes the following features:

 ![\[component breadcrumbs anatomy\]](/images/tools-ui/component-breadcrumbs-anatomy.png)

 1.  **Path history navigation**

-   \(Optional\) Enable users to navigate backwards and forwards in their history of breadcrumb paths selections\.
-For example, if you browse to, or choose, a new path in the list, then choose the **back** button, you will navigate back to the previous breadcrumb position\.
+   \(Optional\) Enable users to navigate backwards and forwards in their history of breadcrumb paths selections.
+For example, if you browse to, or choose, a new path in the list, then choose the **back** button, you will navigate back to the previous breadcrumb position.

 1.  **Breadcrumb trail**

-   Shows the full path from root to tail\.
-Users can select any point in the path to set a new path\.
-Previously selected paths are automatically added to the navigational history\.
+   Shows the full path from root to tail.
+Users can select any point in the path to set a new path.
+Previously selected paths are automatically added to the navigational history.

 1.  **Browse button**

-   \(Optional\) Technically not part of the breadcrumb\.
-The browse button is often useful because it enables a user to select a completely new path, instead of choosing a different point in the current path\.
-You push the new path to your breadcrumbs widget in your browse button handler code\.
+   \(Optional\) Technically not part of the breadcrumb.
+The browse button is often useful because it enables a user to select a completely new path, instead of choosing a different point in the current path.
+You push the new path to your breadcrumbs widget in your browse button handler code.
 ![\[component breadcrumbs truncation menu\]](/images/tools-ui/component-breadcrumbs-truncation-menu.png)

 1.  **Truncation menu**

-   If the entire breadcrumb path cannot fit in the allotted space, the points on the path that don't fit are stacked in a dropdown menu\.
-Users can select these points from the truncation menu\.
+   If the entire breadcrumb path cannot fit in the allotted space, the points on the path that don't fit are stacked in a dropdown menu.
+Users can select these points from the truncation menu.

 ## Basic breadcrumb<a name="breadcrumbs-basic"></a>

 ![\[component breadcrumbs basic\]](/images/tools-ui/component-breadcrumbs-basic.png)

-The simplest breadcrumb example includes the **breadcrumbs** widget and an optional, initial path\.
-Your code can react to path changes by connecting to the `pathChanged` signal\.
-Alternatively, you can call `pushPath` to set the breadcrumb state to match the current state of your project\.
+The simplest breadcrumb example includes the **breadcrumbs** widget and an optional, initial path.
+Your code can react to path changes by connecting to the `pathChanged` signal.
+Alternatively, you can call `pushPath` to set the breadcrumb state to match the current state of your project.

-When passing a path QString into `pushPath`, use either forward slash \('/'\) or backward slash \('\\\\'\) as a path separator\.
+When passing a path QString into `pushPath`, use either forward slash \('/'\) or backward slash \('\\\\'\) as a path separator.

  **Example**